sajjadium/tls13-middlebox/README.md

 }
 ```

-# Sample output when none of the preferences was set by the user
+# Sample Output with Default Preferences

 ```
 {